mafuth/php-CLI/README.md

 # veiws folder
 This is where you put you php code files that generate veiws on the front end

-# requests file
-This file handles all the requests to the server, edit this file as neede

 # index and main files
 Please do not edit these files as these are important components